 You can make a homemade humidity tray by filling a drip tray with clay pebbles or gravel and then filling it up to just below the top with water.

-As the water evaporates, it will increase the humidity around the fern’s foliage.
+As the water evaporates, the humidity around the fern’s foliage will increase.

 Misting is another good way to increase the humidity around your plant.
 Mist early in the morning and keep your misting to every other day at most.